bencvt/McPacketSniffer/README.md

-This is a client-side mod for Minecraft that logs every packet sent and received.
+This is a client-side mod for Minecraft that logs packets sent and received between the client and a Minecraft server.
+Packets are logged to a text file, one packet per line, one file per connection.

 Why bother modding the client when you could just use one of dozens of external utilities?
 Two main reasons: